Need help with your project?

 a request list

-So that the registered users don't have to enter a phone number every time they sign in.
+For registered users, so that they do not have to enter a phone number every time

 Now users can fill out the information about themselves, see their contact list, customize notifications, and contact support